 Creating new products and business lines to support EV growth: the development of specific products and services.
 This involves facilitating the customer experience by integrating into the leasing offer access to recharging infrastructures at home, at work and in public places ("end to end" offer).
 ALD also created new "EV enabler" services.
-For example, the ALD Switch offering, already available in Belgium, The Netherlands, France and Portugal, provides an electric vehicle and includes the supply of a combustion engine/hybrid vehicle when the customer needs it (for up to 60 days per year).
-Another example is the development of commercial partnerships with new distribution partners in the utility sector, and new EV-centric car manufacturers (e.g. Polestar).
+For example, the ALD Switch offering, already available across the EU, provides an electric vehicle and includes the supply of a combustion engine/hybrid vehicle when the customer needs it (for up to 60 days per year).